 Then I found this amazing gem.
 Saul Bass illustrated a children’s book.
 I had no idea.

 “Henri’s Walk to Paris is the story of a young boy who lives in Reboul, France, who dreams of going to Paris.
 One day, after reading a book about Paris, he decides to pack a lunch and head for the city.”

-Going in the permanent collection.
+Going into the permanent collection.
 His style is so iconic.
 And you can clearly see the link between his film titles and his book illustrations.

 Do a quick Amazon search for other graphic designer children’s books.
 You’ll love what you find.